 This is a fantastic site for full length movie scripts!
 It links to about a dozen other places to find scripts, and the owner of the site is very meticulous in maintaining the site, and organizing the content.
 You can search by name, recently added, genre and more!

 This is like hitting gold for a collection of online scripts!
-They have a HUGE collection including Movie and TV scripts, Un-produced scripts, Oscar scripts, Anime, Non-English, Plays and even some treatments.
+They have a HUGE collection including Movie and TV scripts, Un-Produced scripts, Oscar scripts, Anime, Non-English, Plays and even some treatments.
+(The ‘treatment’ is proposal / outline written before the script) There is a huge collection here ant the site seems to be updated frequently.

 The Daily Script